ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-12-bias-&-variance.md

 -----

+The error is also a function of the model complexity.

 📌 What does it mean by underfitting & low model complexity?

 Our model’s so simple, it fails to adequately capture the relationships in the data.
 The high error is a direct result of the lack of complexity in the model.